MotorWoW/CastCursors/README.md

 ## Installation

-Install via the *CurseForge app, *WoWUp, or manually drop the `CastCursors` folder into:
+Install via the CurseForge app or manually drop the `CastCursors` folder into:
 ```
 World of Warcraft/_retail_/Interface/AddOns/
 ```
-*Curseforge and WoWUp options coming soon.

 ## Usage